Your MLAs, Your Constituency

 We elect Members of the Legislative Assembly (s) to the Northern Ireland Assembly.
 They speak for us and make decisions about local issues on our behalf.

-The allocation of positions in the Executive Committee is based on how many seats each party wins in the election.
+The allocation of Ministerial positions on the Executive Committee is based on how many seats each party wins in the election.
 The more seats a party wins, the more positions it has round the Executive table.
-The more positions a party holds in the Executive Committee, the greater its power to shape, and decisions.
+The more positions a party holds in the Executive Committee, the greater its power to shape p, legislation and decisions.

 You can use this resource to analyse the performance of the political parties in the last two Assembly elections and to view the MLAs currently elected in each constituency.